arahi7860/-intro-express-routes-controllers/README.md

 to variables or parameters) that capture values at their location in a URL.

-These values are held in the `req.params` object and can be used to deliver custom responses to an HTTP request.
+These values are held in the `req.params` object and can be used to deliver dynamic responses to an HTTP request.

 Now if we visit `http://localhost:4000/Whiskers`, we should see: